jnehring/didge-lab/README.md

 ### 4.2 Documentation

-There is a tutorial series how to use the code:
+There is a tutorial series how to use the code.
+The tutorials also explain on how DidgeLab works.

+* Tutorial 1
+* Tutorial 2
+* Tutorial 3
+* Tutorial 4

 If you use the system and struggle because you need more information, then please open a GitHub issue.
 I can write more documentation if there is a demand for it.